Kareela (ferry): Design and construction

 Built in 1905, Kareela's hull, cabins and deck fittings were by Morrison & Sinclair Ltd, of Balmain.
 Her hull was flamed right out with no overhanging sponsons.
-The sponsons were made of 14 x 10 inch iron bark girders, and the vessel was double framed of hard wood making it one of the harbour's strongest ferries at the time.
-The hull of the ferry was designed by Scolt, s foreman shipwright of the North Coast Steam Navigation Co, from a specification by T Brown, the Sydney Ferries Ltd works manager.
+The sponsons were made of 14 x 10 inch iron bark girders, and the vessel was double framed of hard wood, making it one of the harbour's strongest ferries at the time.
+The hull of the ferry was designed by Scolt, s foreman shipwright of the North Coast Steam Navigation Company, from a specification by T Brown, the Sydney Ferries Ltd works manager.
 The cabins and other deck fittings were designed by the companies' officials, under the supervision of T Brown.
 She had one iron bulkhead and four of wood.
 She was built with lodging knees around the inside of the hull and 24 hanging knees.
 The keel consisted of three lengths of iron bark, the longest being 50 feet.
 There were 20 iron stanchions in the engine and boiler rooms.
-Under the deck over the boilers were galvanised iron sheets minimise fire risk.
+Under the deck over the boilers were galvanised iron sheets to minimise fire risk.

-She was 186 tons, 34.4 m in length, and had a passenger capacity of 784.
+Kareela was 186 tons, 34.4 m in length, and had a passenger capacity of 784.

-Kareela was the first of Sydney Ferries Limited to have upper decks fully enclosed.
-The earlier K-class vessels, including Kurraba, Kirribilli, Koree and Kulgoa had only the sides of their upper decks enclosed leaving the ends open, with the roofs being squared off.
-On Kareela and all subsequent K-class vessels had an upper deck structure with curving roof lines that met at the rear of the wheelhouses thus the upper deck saloon was fully enclosed.
+She was the first ship built by Sydney Ferries Limited to have fully enclosed upper decks.
+The earlier K-class vessels, including Kurraba, Kirribilli, Koree and Kulgoa, had only the sides of their upper decks enclosed, leaving the ends open, with the roofs being squared off.
+Kareela and all subsequent K-class vessels had an upper deck structure with curving roof lines that met at the rear of the wheelhouses, thus the upper deck saloon was fully enclosed.
 Kareela had four companionways, two on each side, leading to the upper deck.

-Her boilers 40 hp triple expansion steam engine was supplied by Chapman & Co Ltd and pushed her to 10 knots.
+Her boiler's 40 hp triple expansion steam engine was supplied by Chapman & Co Ltd and pushed her to a speed of 10 knots.
 The compound surface condensing engines had cylinders 14 inches x 27 inches in diameter, with a stroke of 18 inches.
 The electrics, including 83 16-cp incandescent light fittings, were provided by Scott, Henderson and Co.
 Her two steering wheels were made from teak taken from the former HMS Nelson.